“Speak to Aaron and his sons, saying: This is how you should bless the Israelites...” (Num. 6:23)

 The Lipkovitz’s owned a vineyard, one that produced some of the choicest grapes in the country.
 Lipkovitz built a simple hut inside the vineyard for Rav Kook’s personal use.
 Each day, he would lead Rav Kook to the vineyard on a donkey.
 And for two hours, Rav Kook would rest in the hut.

 Many years later, during his final illness, Rav Kook described his feeling of profound privilege when working on this project.
 “When I was writing Be'er Eliyahu, I felt as if I was standing in the very presence of the Gaon of Vilna.
-It was as if I was presenting to him the books — the Babylonian and Jerusalem Talmuds, the works of Maimonides and the other Rishonim [rabbinic authorities from the 11th to 15th centuries].”
+It was as if I was presenting to him the books — the Babylonian and Jerusalem Talmuds, the works of Maimonides and the other Rishonim [medieval rabbinic authorities].”
 Rav Kook’s eyes flowed with tears.
 “I thank God for the great honor of serving our master, the Gaon, to a small degree.”

 Lipkovitz was overjoyed with the privilege of serving Rav Kook.
 He also had a modest request of the rabbi, a request which took him time until he succeeded in bringing it up with his esteemed guest.
 Lipkovitz related: